ergoplatform/ergodocs/docs/dev/protocol/why.md

 In order to ensure that Ergo had a fair launch and token distribution, the platform did not pursue any initial venture capitalists or deep-pocketed investors.
 The goal was to resemble Bitcoin as much as possible in this aspect.
 The only funds that were set aside (through the mining protocol) were allocated for a small treasury to cover essential costs and funding.

-The Ergo Foundation (“EF”) is a non-profit foundation dedicated to advancing the adoption of Ergo.
+The Ergo Foundation is a non-profit foundation dedicated to advancing the adoption of Ergo.
 The foundation’s treasury is sourced from a small portion of mined blocks during the first 2.5 years from Ergo’s mainnet launch.
 This allocation amounted to 4,330,791.5 ERGs, or 4.43% of the total supply.

 Additional details on the Ergo Foundation can be found [here](ergo-foundation-2022.md)

-## Comparisons

-### BTC
+> The absence of VC funding for the main protocol early on is a feature not a bug.
+This motivates the community to take the lead which is the only long-term sustainable decentralized solution.

+## What Problems Faced by Bitcoin Does Ergo Solve?

 | Problems Faced by Bitcoin | Ergo's Solution |
 |---|---|